 Q: How close do I need to be to my “ideal weight” in order to have the optimal result from liposuction?

 A: Dr. Poulos stresses that “The key thing to know about liposuction is that it is not intended to be a weight loss tool or method.
 It is simply to address the parts of the body that are not responding to diet and exercise.
-That said, the industry standard for liposuction is a candidate who is within at least 30% of their ideal weight and are of average body weight.
+That said, the industry standard for liposuction is a candidate who is within at least 30% of their ideal weight and is of average body weight.
 Other things to consider for an optimal result is skin elasticity and muscle tone.”

 Q: How long does a Botox treatment last?